afraz98/binscan/README.md

 # binscan

 ## Description

-Command-line application that reports information about binaries to a file for analysis and retrieval.
+`binscan` is a command-line application that aggregates and prints information about ELF files to a file for analysis and retrieval.
-This application is responsible for analyzing executable ELF files and storing the information gathered into a file on disk.
 Since the information collected could contain sensitive data, any information stored on disk is obfuscated/encrypted to prevent unauthorized access.